+In this paper, we proposed a likelihood-based probabilistic model for HIV recency classification using self-report HIV testing history and biomarker data collected by the PHIA Project.
 The utility of self-report testing history in HIV incidence estimation has garnered attention in recent literature.
-For example, \cite{Fellows2023jv} uses the self-reported time between the last HIV test and the survey to estimate the time between infection and diagnosis.
+For example, \cite{Fellows2023jv} used the self-reported time between the last HIV test and the survey to estimate the time between infection and diagnosis.
 We demonstrate that self-report testing history is also useful in HIV recency classification: HIV recency status could be determined for specific HIV testing history, turning HIV recency classification into a semi-supervised learning problem with partially observed responses.
-Via a set of logistic regression models, we integrate the mechanism of how HIV recency status depends on biomarkers and the mechanism of how HIV recency status, together with the self-report time of the last HIV test, impacts the self-report test results.
+The observed data likelihood integrates the mechanism of how HIV recency status depends on biomarkers and the mechanism of how HIV recency status, together with the self-report time of the last HIV test, impacts the self-report test results.

-We predict HIV recency status for applicable Malawi, Zimbabwe, and Zambia PHIA individuals using our method, logistic regression, and the binary classification tree.
-To check the predictive performance for individuals with uncertain HIV recency status, we design a series of simulation studies where datasets are generated to simulate Malawi PHIA data.
+We predicted HIV recency status for Malawi PHIA data and compared our method to the naive logistic regression model that only uses data with observed response and the binary classification tree (current practice).
+Our method achieved smaller standard error than naive logistic regression, and captured more recent cases than the binary classification tree.
+To check the performance for individuals with unknown HIV recency status, we designed a series of simulation studies where datasets were generated to mimic the observed Malawi PHIA data.